ahijazy/PioneerPlpSympt/STUDY-PACKAGE-SETUP.md

 ## Package setup steps

-The setup script below is used to install the **SkeletonPredictionStudy** package.
+The setup script below is used to install the **PioneerPlpSympt** package.
 You will need to modify this setup script as follows:

 - Set the `projectRootFolder` variable to the directory specific to your environment.
-In this example we are using `C:/SkeletonPredictionStudy`.
+In this example we are using `C:/PioneerPlpSympt`.
 This root folder will serve a few purposes:
   - It will hold the R depdencies in subfolders in this directory.
   - It should be used to hold the output of running the study package.
 - If you need to change the default location where `renv` will install the R package dependencies, uncomment out the line: `Sys.setenv("RENV_PATHS_ROOT"="C:\renv")` and replace `"C:\renv"` with your directory of choice.